odlgroup/jos_wavelets/README.md

 #### Windows

-To build on windows, open the CMAKE gui, run configure-generate.
+To build on windows, open the CMake gui, run configure-generate.
 Then open the project with Visual Studio.

 ## Build flags

-The build can be controlled by changing build flags in the [cmake file](CMakeLists.txt).
+The build can be controlled by changing build flags in the [CMake file](CMakeLists.txt).

 #### Precision
 All input vectors, coefficient vector and output vectors are assumed to be of the type FLOAT.
-Here FLOAT is defined to be a 32 bit float unless the macro HIGH_PRECISION is defined and in that case FLOAT is define as a 64. bit double
+Here FLOAT is defined to be a 32 bit float unless the macro HIGH_PRECISION is defined and in that case FLOAT is define as a 64 bit double.

-The macro HIGH_PRECISION will be defined at the compilations by uncommenting the line:
+The macro HIGH_PRECISION will be defined at the compilations by the CMake variable `HIGH_PRECISION`

-    #add_definitions(-DHIGH_PRECISION)

 Image data and Volume data as in DICOM are often written as arrays of unsigned 16 bits integers, but most often only 12 of those 16 bits are used.
 In order to use the wavelet transforms those arrays has to be converted by the user to arrays of type FLOATS.